EventStore/documentation/docs/cloud/ops/disk_expand.md

 ﻿# Expanding disks

-Disk can be extended, to accomodate database growth,through the [Cloud Console](https://console.eventstore.cloud/) and the [Event Store Cloud CLI](https://github.com/EventStore/esc)
+A disk can be expanded on-demand, to accommodate database growth, through the [Cloud Console](https://console.eventstore.cloud/) and the [Event Store Cloud CLI](https://github.com/EventStore/esc)

 See also the cloud [sizing guide](/cloud/provision/cloud-instance-guidance/#sizes) for general guidance.